 - Side effects: Star anise, particularly when used in large doses, can lead to serious side effects.
 These may include vomiting, seizures, and other adverse reactions.

-- Pregnancy and breastfeeding: It is advised to avoid consuming star anise, especially in the form of tea, during pregnancy and breastfeeding due to the potential for serious side effects. (ref: webmd.com)
+- Pregnancy and breastfeeding: It is advised to avoid consuming star anise, especially in the form of tea, during pregnancy and while breastfeeding due to the potential for serious side effects. (ref: webmd.com)

 The organic star anise in Monk's Specialty Chai